BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_12.md

 To the right from here, go down and grab hidden *X Sp.
 Atk* and *Revive*.
 Can't go further, so head back up to the gate, then go down the stairs below.

 Grab a hidden *Ultra Ball* then hop across some rocks to the right to grab a *Exp.
 Candy XL*.
-Next, hop to the left from the cliff at the top, grab a hidden *PokeSnax*, and hop your way to the bottom right side of the area.
+Next, hop to the left from the cliff at the top, grab a hidden *PokéSnax*, and hop your way to the bottom right side of the area.
 Climb down the stairs on the rock.

 Snag the *Blue Shard* to the left, then get some sleep powder and talk to Crustle up and to the right.
 We'll need to move it down and right.
 Precisely: